 December, the audit dropped.
 New York's Local Law 144—the supposed model for AI hiring regulation.
 Two years of enforcement.
 Two complaints received.
 When auditors tested the same companies the city had examined, they found 17 instances of potential non-compliance.
 The city had found one.
 The enforcement agency's complaint hotline misdirected calls 75% of the time.
 This was the regulation we were supposed to be worried about.

-In February 2025, her company laid off the recruiting team.
-Not downsized—eliminated.
-Two people remained: a coordinator to handle logistics and a contractor to "supervise" the AI.
+Then the layoffs come.
+Not a downsizing—an elimination.
+Two people remain: a coordinator to handle logistics and a contractor to "supervise" the AI.
+The tool the champion built?
+It made them redundant.

-"I blame myself for not seeing it.
-But also—" she paused, swirled her wine "—the tool is fine for volume hiring.
-Production roles, sales, support.
-But the senior positions?
+What's telling is the nuance in these stories.
+The AI works fine for volume hiring—production roles, sales, support.
+But senior positions?
 The ones where fit matters, where the resume doesn't tell the whole story?
-They're making terrible hires now.
+The hiring quality drops.
 The AI optimizes for pattern matching.
 It can't see potential.
-It can't take a chance on someone unconventional."
+It can't take a chance on someone unconventional.

 The LinkedIn Bet

-When LinkedIn announced Hiring Assistant was going global in September, I called my contact at Microsoft to get the inside story.
-She couldn't say much on record, but the broad strokes were clear: this wasn't just a feature release.
-It was a strategic repositioning.
+When LinkedIn announced Hiring Assistant was going global in September, the strategic implications were clear: this wasn't just a feature release.
+It was a repositioning.

 LinkedIn had watched startups chip away at its recruiting business for years.
 Sourcing tools.
 Assessment platforms.
 Scheduling bots.
 Interview automation.
 Each one took a slice of what LinkedIn used to own.